Diffusion Model-Augmented Behavioral Cloning: Relationships between and

 where $\rho_{\pi^{E'}}$ and $\rho_{\pi}$ represent the distribution of the estimated expert and the agent state-action pairs respectively, $\mathcal{H}(\rho_{\pi})$ represents the entropy of $\rho_{\pi}$, and $\mathrm{D_{RKL}} (\rho_{\pi^{E'}}, \rho_{\pi})$ represents the reverse KL divergence of $\rho_{\pi^{E'}}$ and $\rho_{\pi}$.
 As a result, we can minimize the reverse KL divergence between the estimated expert distribution and the agent distribution by optimizing the diffusion loss.

 As shown by~\citet{ke2021imitation}, the forward KL divergence promotes mode coverage at the cost of occasionally generating poor samples.
 In contrast, optimizing the reverse KL helps generate high-quality samples at the cost of sacrificing modes.
-Therefore, these two losses exhibit complementary attributes.
-Therefore, our \method{} combines the BC loss and the proposed diffusion model loss to take advantage of both objectives.
+Therefore, the above derivation indicates that $\mathcal{L}_{\text{BC}}$ and $\mathcal{L}_{\text{DM}}$ exhibit complementary attributes, which motivates us to combine the BC loss and the proposed diffusion model loss.